-Let Them Tackle Bigger Fish
+Let Them Tackle Bigger Fish.

 As youngsters progress they’ll need to learn how to play stronger fish and how to land them.
-Carp are a good fish to sharpen those skills because they grow large and put up a good fight when caught on light tackle, although many anglers don’t even try to catch them.
+Carp is a good fish to sharpen those skills because they grow large and put up a good fight when caught on light tackle, although many anglers don’t even try to catch them.
 Catching some harder-fighting fish teaches young anglers how to handle fish that are larger than the run-of-the-mill panfish.
 It also gives them confidence and pride.
 When they advance to bass, trout, stripers, or whatever, they’ll have some idea just what to do.

-An Opportunity to Instill Principles
+An Opportunity to Instill Principles.

-In time, young anglers will be ready to learn a lot of other things, from picking up their bait container and candy wrapper, to being careful how they cast, watching for the location of other anglers or trees or bushes, and developing an appreciation and understanding of natural resources.
+In time, young anglers will be ready to learn a lot of other things, from picking up their bait container and candy wrapper to being careful how they cast, watching for the location of other anglers or trees or bushes, and developing an appreciation and understanding of natural resources.

 New anglers can learn so much from books and science classes, but there’s nothing like first-hand outdoor experience.
 When they’re fishing, it’s all happening right in front of them, especially in fall and spring.
 As they get older, they’ll learn the principles of sportsmanship, the purpose of regulations and why it’s necessary to abide by them, and how to do right even when no one else is looking.